-Local and remote system names can be up to 16 characters in length.
 The first command uses default names for both the local and remote systems, LOCAL and REMOTE respectively.
 The second command specifies LOCAL1 as the local system name, but uses the default name (REMOTE) for the remote system.
 The third command uses the default name for the local system (LOCAL), but specifies REMOTE1 as the remote system name.
 Finally, the fourth command specifies both local and remote system names.

-The need to specifically name local and remote systems arises only when there are simultaneous remote debugging sessions running on a network.
+While you can create local and remote system names up to 16 characters in length, the need to specifically name local and remote systems arises only when there are simultaneous remote debugging sessions running on a network.
 If only one person on a network is using TDW's remote debugging feature, then it isn't necessary to define special local and remote system names.